Zainab Abdulkarim, Oslo

 Court Assessment and Facts:

-The Oslo Police argued that the victims’ actions were “burdensome” to the trafficking coordinator, referring to their documentation of her repeated presence near their homes.
-The court noted this behavior but determined that it did not constitute sufficient grounds under § 222 a of the Criminal Procedure Act to impose a visit ban / restraining order.
+The Oslo Police argued that the victims’ actions were “burdensome” to the coordinator, referring to their documentation of her repeated presence near their homes.
+The court acknowledged this behavior but determined that it did not constitute sufficient grounds under Section 222a of the Criminal Procedure Act to impose a visit ban / restraining order.

 The case revealed attempts by the Oslo Police to reverse the roles of victims and perpetrators, portraying the traffickers as victims while treating the real victims as defendants.
-Despite dozens of prior court decisions rejecting attempts to grant legal victim status to the coordinator, Oslo Police selectively cited legal paragraphs and previous failed attempts by police lawyers as pretexts to close cases in favor of the traffickers, blatantly disregarding official evidence and facts.
+Despite dozens of prior court decisions rejecting attempts to grant the coordinator legal victim status, the Oslo Police selectively cited legal paragraphs and previous failed attempts by police lawyers as pretexts to close cases in favor of the traffickers, blatantly disregarding official evidence and facts.

-The trafficking coordinator had previously been responsible for detaining the victims in southern Italy, in the city of Crotone, seizing their funds, and confiscating their artwork, while the victims were pursued and harassed for years in Norway.
-The victims’ documentation of her repeated presence near their homes was a natural and necessary response, yet Oslo Police considered it “improper and dangerous” and used it to file over 27 vexatious and unethical cases to pressure the courts.
+The coordinator had previously been responsible for detaining the victims in southern Italy, in the city of Crotone, seizing their funds, and confiscating their artwork, while the victims were pursued and harassed for years in Norway.
+The victims’ documentation of her repeated presence near their homes was a natural and necessary response, yet the Oslo Police considered it “improper and dangerous” and used it to file more than 27 vexatious and unethical cases to pressure the courts.

 Attempts to Protect the Victims vs. Police Corruption:

-The real victims sought court protection against the corruption and conspiracies of certain Oslo Police officers, providing detailed testimonies against the coordinator.
+The real victims sought court protection against corruption and conspiracies involving certain Oslo Police officers, providing detailed testimonies against the coordinator.
 However, the police ignored overwhelming evidence and prior court rulings, closing cases in favor of the traffickers while leaving the victims unprotected.
-This selective application of the law highlights a system manipulated to facilitate perpetrators’ interests at the expense of justice and facts.
+This selective application of the law highlights a system manipulated to serve the interests of perpetrators at the expense of justice and facts.

 Conclusion:

-The court confirmed that there was no legal basis to impose a visit ban (besøksforbud) / restraining order against the victims, marking a clear defeat for Oslo Police in their last unethical case of 2025.
+The court confirmed that there was no legal basis to impose a visit ban / restraining order against the victims, representing a clear defeat for the Oslo Police in their last unethical case in 2025 within the city.

-The persistence of Oslo Police and the trafficking network in pursuing this order aimed to grant the traffickers legal victim status instead of recognizing them as perpetrators, despite their involvement in smuggling dozens of migrants to Schengen countries.
-This case serves as a striking example of systemic complicity within elements of Oslo Police, demonstrating how laws can be manipulated for personal gain and favoritism, while real victims remain exposed and unprotected.
+The persistence of the Oslo Police and the network in pursuing this order aimed to grant the traffickers legal victim status instead of recognizing them as perpetrators, despite their involvement in smuggling dozens of migrants to Schengen countries.
+This case serves as a striking example of systemic complicity within certain elements of the Oslo Police, demonstrating how laws can be manipulated for personal gain and favoritism, while the real victims remain exposed and unprotected.

 𖡡 Documented event in Oslo, Norway 2014 - 2025